 There’s also a greater sense of space.
 It’s a bigger, more open sound.
 Instruments have more room to breathe, rather than jostle for attention.
 Separation is better than ever, but it never goes so far as to be clinical or disjointed – various elements complement each other nicely.

-I’d definitely recommend making use of the Sony WH-1000XM3’s capacity for LDAC and aptX HD codecs, if your device is compatible.
-These have higher data transfer rates, and the difference is very noticeable.
+I’d definitely recommend making use of the Sony WH-1000XM3’s capacity for LDAC and aptX HD codecs.
+If your device is compatible, these codecs higher data transfer rates, and the difference is very noticeable.

-On my LG G7, the Bluetooth menu and the Headphones Connect app let me prioritise sound quality or connection stability.
+On an LG smartphone, the Bluetooth menu and the Headphones Connect app let me prioritise sound quality or connection stability.
 The former sent music to the headphones by LDAC, the latter by AAC – which sounds less detailed, less dynamic and more closed in.